stand-art/jaxn/README.md

 ## Goals

-* Add only a few, simple, human-readable and easy to understand extensions to JSON.
+* JAXN adds only a few, simple, human-readable and easy to understand extensions to JSON.
-* Remain a strict sub-set of JSON.
+* JAXN is a strict superset of JSON.
 Valid JSON is valid JAXN.
-* Agnostic towards the implementation language.
+* JAXN is agnostic towards the implementation language.
-* Allow for simple, one-pass parsers.
+* JAXN allow for simple, one-pass parsers.

 ## Extensions to JSON